-AbleChildAfrica is unique in that we work exclusively with and for disabled children and their families in Africa, and are the leading UK charity to do so.
+AbleChildAfrica is unique in that we work exclusively with and for children with disabilities and their families in Africa, and are the leading UK charity to do so.
 The children we work with are some of the world’s most vulnerable.

-Our Vision is a world in which all disabled children are fully included as equal members of society and are able to achieve their full potential.
+Our Vision is a world in which all children with disabilities are fully included as equal members of society and are able to achieve their full potential.

 How We Work

-We support and resource partner organisations in Africa, working together to directly improve the lives of disabled children and their families
+We support and resource partner organisations in Africa, working together to directly improve the lives of children with disabilities and their families.

-We influence policy, legislation and international law for the rights and needs of disabled children in Africa
+We influence policy, legislation and international law for the rights and needs of children with disabilities in Africa

 We Believe In